Original Book: Creating Significant Learning Experiences

 This is the book that initially presented the full set of ideas associated with Integrated Course Design and the Taxonomy of Significant Learning.
 It is available in hardcover and e-book forms.
 In Audust, 2013, an Updated Edition was published (cover shown to right).
 Here are links for anyone wishing to buy a copy:

 - Amazon.com: http://www.amazon.com/Creating-Significant-Learning-Experiences-Integrated/dp/0787960551/ref=sr_1_1?ie=UTF8&s=books&qid=1267802812&sr=1-1

-Translations: The original book has also been translated into 4 other languages: Chinese (simplified and traditional), Arabic, and Japanese.
+Translations: The original book has also been translated into 5 other languages: Chinese (simplified and traditional), Arabic, Japanese, and Spanish.
 Here are the title and copyright pages of the completed translations:

 Collection of Case Studies